awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

     %HOMEPATH%\.aws\credentials

-This file must have the following format, where :code:`default` is the name of the default configuration profile given to these credentials, *your_access_key_id* is the value of your access key, and *your_secret_access_key* is the value of your secret access key.
+This file must have the following format, where :code:`default` is the name of the default configuration profile given to these credentials, :code:`your_access_key_id` is the value of your access key, and :code:`your_secret_access_key` is the value of your secret access key.

 .. code-block:: none